MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 >
 > You can think of `hero.physicsBody?.applyImpulse(CGVector(dx: 0, dy: 300))` as saying "if hero has a physicsBody, call the applyImpulse method, otherwise do nothing".

-Now sit back and run your game and try out the new touch control...
+Now sit back and run your game and try out the new touch control.

 #Adding a speed limit